Jason Russell House

 A plain obelisk of New Hampshire granite was later raised above the grave.
 The inscription on the monument reads:

-Of the twelve, only eight are not known to have died outside the house and so are most likely to have been killed inside.
-As noted above, Jason Russell himself was felled on his own doorstep, while Abednego Ramsdell was one of the first to be killed by the flankers rounding the south side of the house.
+Of the twelve, a number are known to have been killed outside the house.
+As noted above, Jason Russell himself is said to have been felled on his own doorstep, while Abednego Ramsdell was one of the first to be killed by the flankers rounding the south side of the house, and Lieut.
+John Bacon lost his life trying to escape over a wall.
+Jonathan Parker was killed in a barn after being surprised there by a flank guard.
 Two others, Jabez Wyman and Jacob Winship, died not at Jason Russell's house, but "were most barbarously killed and mutilated" down the road at Cooper's tavern, and were evidently placed with the others after the fighting had ceased.
+Still others may actually have been killed inside.
+Conversely, Danvers's George Southwick is reported to have been killed inside the house, but was evidently reclaimed and taken home by the men of Danvers.

 See also